dvrica07/dvrica07/README.md

 ###

-<h3 align="left">A results-oriented website developer with 3 years of experience, based in the Philippines.
+<p align="left">A results-oriented website developer with 3 years of experience, based in the Philippines.
 I specialize in building websites, integrating APIs, and developing both front-end and back-end code using various frameworks and tools.
 I work well in agile teams and am skilled in testing, debugging, and troubleshooting.<br><br>My expertise includes C#, VB .NET, SQL, HTML, CSS, JavaScript, Blazor, ASP .NET, .NET Core, Bootstrap, and API development.
 I am also knowledgeable in data structures, algorithms, Agile development, and database management with Microsoft SQL Server and Postgres.
 Additionally, I am experienced with IDEs like Visual Studio, Visual Code, Eclipse, and NetBeans.
-Known for my adaptability and commitment to continuous learning.</h3>
+Known for my adaptability and commitment to continuous learning.</p>

 ###